The David Family Foundation

 Given the limited public information available, it is difficult to provide specific guidance on what makes a successful application.
 However, based on the foundation's stated priorities, applicants should consider:

-• Alignment with Objectives: Ensure your project clearly aligns with one or more of the foundation's five core areas: education, arts/culture, environment, animal welfare, or disability support
+• Alignment with Objectives: Ensure your project clearly aligns with one or more of the foundation's core areas: education, arts/culture, environment, animal welfare, disability support, or other stated priority areas

-• Clear Need: Demonstrate a clear need that your organization addresses, particularly for vulnerable beneficiaries
+• Clear Need: Demonstrate a clear need that your organisation addresses, particularly for vulnerable beneficiaries

 • Geographic Relevance: The foundation operates across England, Wales, and Scotland